 The Office of the Governor's management stated that the weaknesses are due to (1) lack of a Statewide accounting and grants management system and (2) lack of personnel adequately trained in governmental accounting and federal grants management.
-The lack of a Statewide accounting system is due in part to the State's current inability to obtain the capital funding required to acquire and implement such a system.
 Without adequate financial and grants management systems, agency staff are required to perform highly manual calculations of balance sheet and SEFA amounts in a short time frame which results in increased errors.
 The lack of adequate financial and grants management personnel is due in part to a failure to update the qualifications in the respective job titles to ensure that applicants have the minimum required education and skill sets to be properly trained.